Dist. 9, Divisio Textus

 Now let us approach the distinction of the persons etc.

-Above the Master treated of the properties which regard the essence.
+Above, the Master treated of the properties which regard the essence.
 Here he treats of those which regard the persons; and this part has two parts.
-For since the distinction of the persons is observed according to a twofold emanation, namely of generation and of procession, therefore he first treats of generation, and secondly of procession, below in the tenth distinction: Now however, after the eternity of the Son, concerning the Holy Spirit etc.
+For since the distinction of the persons is considered according to a twofold emanation, namely that of generation and of procession, therefore he first treats of generation, and secondly of procession, below in the tenth distinction: But now, after the eternity of the Son, [let us treat] of the Holy Spirit etc.

-Likewise, the first part has two parts: in the first he shows what is to be held concerning the generation of the Son; in the second, by way of incident, by what manner of speech it is to be expressed, there: Here it can be asked, since the generation of the Son from the Father etc.
+Again, the first part has two parts: in the first he shows what is to be held concerning the generation of the Son, and secondly, by way of an incidental matter, by what manner of speech it is to be expressed, at the place: Here it may be asked, since the generation of the Son from the Father etc.

 The first part again has four parts1.
-First he proposes the truth which is to be held by Catholics, namely that the begetter and the begotten are distinct through generation and coeternal, so that generation is distinctive and eternal.
-In the second he opposes against this through the opposition of heretics, there: But against this, says the heretic.
-In the third he determines, arguing back through the reasonings of the catholic Doctors Augustine and Ambrose, there: He who says this does not understand, even being born etc. In the fourth and last he responds, restraining the superfluous inquisition of the heretics and also of the proud Catholics, there: But you ask of me, says Ambrose, where he shows that the mystery of generation is unsearchable2.
+First, he sets forth the truth which is to be held by Catholics, namely that the one generating and the one generated are by generation distinct and coeternal, so that generation is distinctive and eternal.
+In the second, he objects against this through the opposition of heretics, at the place: But against this the heretic says.
+In the third he determines [the matter], arguing against [them] by the reasons of the Catholic Doctors Augustine and Ambrose, at the place: He who says this does not understand that to be born also is etc. In the fourth and last he replies, restraining the superfluous inquiry both of heretics and also of proud Catholics, at the place: But you ask of me, says Ambrose, where he shows that the mystery of generation is inscrutable2.

-Here it can be asked, since the generation of the Son from the Father etc. This is the second part of this distinction, in which the Master determines by what manner of speech the eternity of generation is more fittingly expressed; and this part has four parts.
-In the first he sets out an apparent controversy of the doctors.
-For some say that it ought to be expressed by verbs3 of the past tense, others by verbs of the present.
-In the second he reduces the aforesaid controversy to concord, there: But lest such great authors in so great a matter seem to contradict themselves.
-In the third, through the words of Hilary, he confirms his response, lest he seem to rely on the sayings of Origen, there: Hilary also says that the Son is born from the Father etc. In the fourth he concludes summarily what is to be said4, or how one ought to speak and how also one ought to think concerning eternal generation, there: Let us say therefore that the Son is born of the Father, where he confirms the truth by the authority of Hilary, by which also he resolves the objection of the heretic.
+Here it may be asked, since the generation of the Son from the Father etc. This is the second part of this distinction, in which the Master determines by what manner of speech the eternity of generation is more fittingly expressed; and this part has four parts.
+In the first he sets forth the apparent controversy of the doctors.
+For some say that it ought to be expressed through verbs3 of the past tense, others, through verbs of the present.
+In the second he reduces the aforesaid controversy to a concordance, at the place: But lest such great authorities should seem to contradict one another in so great a matter.
+In the third, through the words of Hilary, he confirms his response, lest he should seem to lean on the sayings of Origen, at the place: Hilary also says, that the Son is born of the Father etc. In the fourth he concludes summarily what must be said4, that is, how one ought to speak and also how one ought to think concerning eternal generation, at the place: Let us therefore say that the Son was born of the Father, where he confirms the truth by the authority of Hilary, through which also he resolves the objection of the heretic.

-For the understanding of those things which the Master says concerning eternal generation, in the present distinction four things are principally asked.
+For an understanding of what the Master says concerning eternal generation, in the present distinction four [matters] are principally inquired into.

-First it is asked whether in divine matters generation is to be posited.
+First, it is asked whether generation is to be posited in divine things.

-Secondly, granted that it is, whether generation in divine matters is5 distinctive of persons.
+Secondly, given that it is, whether generation in divine things is5 distinctive of the persons.

 ---

 - Postulantibus mss. et ed.
 1, substituimus imperscrutabile loco inscrutabile.
 Mox Vat. contra mss. et ed.
-1, verbis Magistri Hic quaeri potest etc. omissis, pro Haec est ponit Similiter, deinde propter constructionem mutatam omittit et haec pars.At the demand of the manuscripts and ed.
-1, we have substituted imperscrutabile in place of inscrutabile.
-Shortly after, the Vatican edition, against the manuscripts and ed.
-1, omitting the Master's words Hic quaeri potest etc., puts Similiter for Haec est, then because of the changed construction omits et haec pars.
+1, verbis Magistri Hic quaeri potest etc. omissis, pro Haec est ponit Similiter, deinde propter constructionem mutatam omittit et haec pars.At the request of the manuscripts and edition 1, we have substituted imperscrutabile in place of inscrutabile.
+Shortly afterward the Vatican [edition], against the manuscripts and edition 1, the Master's words Hic quaeri potest etc. having been omitted, places Similiter in place of Haec est, and then, on account of the changed construction, omits et haec pars.

 - Unus alterve cod. ut I cum ed.
-1 hic verbum, sed paulo post plurimi codd. sibi non constantes verbum praesentis.One or another codex, like I, with ed.
-1, here reads verbum, but shortly after most codices inconsistently read verbum praesentis.
+1 hic verbum, sed paulo post plurimi codd. sibi non constantes verbum praesentis.One or another codex, as I together with edition 1, [reads] here verbum, but shortly afterward most of the codices, not being consistent with themselves, [read] verbum praesentis.

 - Fide plurimorum mss. et ed.
-4 hic adiecimus sit, quod Vat. ponit infra post sentiendum.On the authority of most manuscripts and ed.
-4, we have added sit here, which the Vatican edition places below after sentiendum.
+4 hic adiecimus sit, quod Vat. ponit infra post sentiendum.On the authority of most manuscripts and edition 4, we have here added sit, which the Vatican [edition] places below after sentiendum.